arbor-sim/arbor/doc/index.rst

 Documentation organisation
 --------------------------

-* :ref:`gs_other_examples` contains a few ready-made examples you can use to quickly get started using Arbor.
+* :ref:`tutorial` contains a few ready-made examples you can use to quickly get started using Arbor.
 In the tutorial descriptions we link to the relevant Arbor concepts.
 * :ref:`modelintro` describes the design and concepts used in Arbor.
 The breakdown of concepts is mirrored (as much as possible) in the :ref:`pyoverview` and :ref:`cppoverview`, so you can easily switch between languages and concepts.
 * :ref:`hpc-overview` details Arbor-features for distribution of computation over supercomputer nodes.
 * :ref:`internals-overview` describes Arbor code that is not user-facing; convenience classes, architecture abstractions, etc.